 Financial support of PhD students is provided in the form of a research assistantship (RA) and/or teaching assistantship (TA) appointment.
-Graduate student applicants are automatically considered for financial aid and the details will be provided in your admission letter.
+PhD applicants are automatically considered for financial aid and the details will be provided in your admission letter.

 All qualifying graduate appointments include salary, tuition waiver, and partial coverage of the health insurance premium.

-In order to be eligible to hold a graduate appointment, students must be enrolled full-time as a regular, PhD degree-seeking graduate student on the CU-Boulder campus.
+In order to be eligible to hold a graduate appointment, you must be enrolled full-time as a regular, PhD degree-seeking graduate student on the CU Boulder campus.

 A student enrolled in a Professional Master’s Program is not eligible to hold an appointment.

 A student admitted as a provisional degree student is not eligible to hold an appointment.

 A student on academic probation is not eligible to hold an appointment.

 A student on an appointment must demonstrate adequate progress every semester toward their degree.
 “Adequate progress” is defined as: